midl-dev/tezos-remote-signer-os/README.md

 Installation
 ============

-First, install [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) with ssh access enabled.
+First, install [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) with ssh access enabled.
 To enable ssh access, add a file named `ssh` to the boot partition.

 The default credentials will be `pi`/`raspberry`.